Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

   - Tizen Allocator and Bufferpool has been added.
 - Media Player
   - Playback time related API set in nanoseconds has been added.
-  - Setting zoom level with fov about spherical video API has been added.
+  - Setting zoom level with Field of View (FOV) for spherical video API has been added.
   - Video region of interest (ROI) API has been added.
   - Support for resuming HTTP playback during buffering has been added.
   - Support for cancellation of asynchronous preparing has been allowed.